apache/pekko-http/docs/src/main/paradox/routing-dsl/testkit.md

 ## Supporting Custom Test Frameworks

-Adding support for a custom test framework is achieved by creating new superclass analogous to `JUnitRouteTest` for writing tests with the custom test framework deriving from `akka.http.javadsl.testkit.RouteTest` and implementing its abstract methods.
+Adding support for a custom test framework is achieved by creating new superclass analogous to `JUnitRouteTest` for writing tests with the custom test framework deriving from `org.apache.pekko.http.javadsl.testkit.RouteTest` and implementing its abstract methods.
 This will allow users of the test framework to use `testRoute` and to write assertions using the assertion methods defined on `TestResponse`.